academe/GoogleFontMetadata/README.md

 The first file, [font_meta.json](https://raw.github.com/academe/GoogleFontMetadata/master/font_meta.json), is the complete, combined metadata.

-The second file, font_categories.json, contains a list of font families grouped by font category.
+The second file, [font_categories.json](https://raw.github.com/academe/GoogleFontMetadata/master/font_categories.json), contains a list of font families grouped by font category.
+Each font is in just one category.

+The third file is the list of fonts organised into subsets - [fonts_subsets.json](https://raw.github.com/academe/GoogleFontMetadata/master/font_subsets.json)
+Unlike for categories, each font can appear in multiple subsets.

 The reason for doing this is that Google provide no APIs for extracting this information.